 The name of the User object that this

-context was created for, or null
+Authorization context was created for, or null if

-no user was specified when this Authorization
+no user was specified when this Authorization context was

 created.